Sameen-03/Sameen-03/ReadMe.md

 # 💫 About Me:
-An AI and Data science graduate looking to get into the industry<br>
+AI and Data Science graduate with expertise in Python, SQL, data analysis, and machine learning.
+Passionate about solving real-world problems, learning new technologies, and building data-driven solutions to drive meaningful insights and impact.<br>

 ## 🌐 Socials: